 These good, fatty alcohols are usually solid, pearly white wax pieces and are used to help emulsify cosmetics (i.e. they help hold the product together so the oil and water don’t separate).

-They’re not drying or irritating to your skin at all.
+They’re not drying or irritating to your skin and hair at all.
 In fact, they have the opposite effect.
-They act as emollients which protect your skin and help it to keep moisture in.
+They act as emollients which protect your skin and hair and help them to keep moisture in.

 Cetearyl, Stearyl, Cetyl and Behenyl alcohol are the most common so if you find them in an ingredient list you have nothing to worry about.
-They get the Happy tick of approval
+They get the Woohoo tick of approval

 The ugly alcohol

-OK you got us – there’s no ugly alcohol in skincare.
+OK you got us – there’s no ugly alcohol in skincare and haircare.

 The ugly alcohol is that one last Mojito you shouldn’t have had.
 You know the one, it was a good idea at the time but at 9am the next morning it doesn’t feel like a good idea anymore.